 Sandi Merifield is very active in Stebbing and has served on Stebbing Parish Council for over 15 years.
 She has helped organise Stebbing Fete for many years and is the local coordinator of the Poppy Appeal Collection.
 She is one of the two R4U Uttlesford District Councillors for the Felsted and Stebbing ward and chairs the UDC Planning Committee, as well as serving on other committees in and outside of the Council.

-“I believe in listening and working with the community, fighting for the rights of residents and aiming to find the balance between protecting our communities and enhancing our children’s future.”
+“I believe in listening to and working with the community, fighting for the rights of residents and aiming to find the balance between protecting our communities and enhancing our children’s future.”
 Sandi Merifield

 Find about roles and responsibilities by reading the councillor profiles, declarations of interest, portfolio ownership and committee membership on specific council websites

-I believe in listening and working with the community, fighting for the rights of residents and aiming to find the balance between protecting our communities and enhancing our children’s future.
+I believe in listening and working with the community, fighting for the rights of residents, and aiming to find the balance between protecting our communities and enhancing our children’s future.

 I have long believed that National party politics should not play a part in local democracy.
 Local issues need to be addressed by a locally focussed party that understands and supports local interests.
 I believe that R4U is, by reorganising how UDC is structured and using the best skills available.
-By working together with our communities we will achieve this.
+By working together with our communities, we will achieve this.